kohsah/zope-alchemist/ore.alchemist/branches/0.4/src/ore/alchemist/readme.txt

    - no inheritance requirements for domain classes, all zope integration is interface based.

    - designed to work with existing databases.

+  For Zope Developers

+   -

+  For SQLAlchemy Users

+   -

+  Comparisons

+   - There are numerous (5) integrations of zope and sqlalchemy, most of them suffer badly in terms of features, and force you to use their adhoc apis, preventing you from using the full power of sqlalchemy.

   Model - In Development